What makes Quality Learning different...?

 Carmel McCosker, St. Joseph’s Primary School NSW.

-One of the many strengths of Quality Learning is that the philosophy, tools, methods and language are the same for everyone: students, teachers, principals, support staff and administrators.
+One of the many strengths of Quality Learning is that the philosophy, tools, methods and language are the same for everyone across the organisation - all stakeholders.

-Nevertheless, the application of this common approach does not mean it is ‘one size fits all’.
-It allows for the uniqueness of each individual, classroom, school and system.
+However, the application of this common approach does not mean it is ‘one size fits all’.
+It allows for the uniqueness of each individual, classroom, school, organisation and system.

 Does Quality Learning work?